Heikowi/HWIFileDownload/README.md

 ## Features

 HWIFileDownload uses a __download identifier__ for starting a download, retrieving progress information, and for completing the download.
-The __download identifier__ is a string that must be different for each individual file download.
+The __download identifier__ is a string that must be unique for each individual file download.

 To start a download, the app client calls the method `startDownloadWithDownloadIdentifier:fromRemoteURL:` of the `HWIFileDownloader`.